Skip to main content

 Chat CompletionsPlannedPlanned

-Both capture methods currently work with the Python connector only.
-A2A and Chat Completions support is planned.
+Tool call capture works with the Python connector and A2A.
+A2A agents declare the https://arksim.arklex.ai/a2a/tool-call-capture/v1 extension and surface tool calls in Task.artifacts[*].metadata.
+Chat Completions support is planned.

 Explicit Capture (Python Connector)